Jelly750Rus/Determinant/README.md

 # Determinant
-This simple program finds a determinant of square matrix
+This simple program calculates a determinant of square matrix